Bhima Koregaon: Stan Swamy, Gautam Navlakha and Anand Teltumbde among eight named in NIA chargesheet

 The chargesheet, which runs over 10,000 pages, accuses all eight activists of conspiring to further the ideology of Communist Party of India (Maoist).

 The National Investigation Agency on Friday filed a chargesheet against eight activists, including Gautam Navlakha, Anand Teltumbde, 83-year-old Stan Swamy and Delhi University professor Hany Babu, for their alleged involvement in inciting violence at Bhima Koregaon in 2018, PTI reported.
+The case is related to an event organised at Pune’s Shaniwar Wada called Elgar Parishad on December 31, 2017.

 This is the first chargesheet filed by the NIA, which took over the investigation in January.
 The Pune Police had earlier filed two chargesheets in connection with the Elgar Parishad case against the activists.
 Sonia Narang, NIA spokesperson and deputy inspector general of police in the agency, said the chargesheet was submitted before a designated court in Mumbai.

 Others named in the chargesheet are three artistes of Kabir Kala Manch — Sagar Gorkhe, Ramesh Gaichor and his wife Jyoti Jagtap – and Milind Teltumbde, a central committee member of Communist Party of India.
-Milind Teltumbde, the brother of management professor and intellectual Anand Teltumbde, is underground.
+Milind Teltumbde, the brother of management professor and intellectual Anand Teltumbde, is currently underground.

-All eight of them have been arrested in connection with the case, with Swamy being the latest, who was taken into custody on Thursday night from Ranchi reportedly without a warrant.
+The rest of them have been arrested in connection with the case, with Swamy being the latest, who was taken into custody on Thursday night from Ranchi reportedly without a warrant.
+Swamy was brought to Mumbai from Ranchi and produced before a court at 1.30 pm on Friday.
+The court directed him to be sent in judicial custody till October 23.
+He will be lodged at Taloja central jail.

 The NIA, since January, made the arrests amid the coronavirus pandemic, which has had a devastating impact in India.
 Gorkhe, Gaichor and Jagtap were arrested on September 8, Anand Teltumbde and Navlakha on April 14, and Hany Babu in July.
-In all, 15 persons – all activists, lawyers and intellectuals – are in prison.
+In all, 16 persons – all activists, lawyers and intellectuals – are in prison.

 The chargesheet filed by the central agency runs over 10,000 pages and accuses all eight activists of “conspiring with other accused to further the ideology of Communist Party of India-Maoist”, according to News18.
 They been charged under various sections of the Indian Penal Code pertaining to criminal conspiracy, waging war against country, and under sections of the anti-terror law, Unlawful Activities (Prevention) Act.